stephenjfox/100-days-of-code/log.md

 It's a lot cleaner now, but the UI doesn't match a phone very well.
 The magnified view from CodePen is totally throwing me off.

 At this point, I need to adjust things like `background` and `width` to get the fill color-correct.

+##### 12:04 AM (next day)

+I've scrapped `margin` and `padding` because they were just playing me in a weird place on the screen.
+Almost identical to the [material palette](https://www.materialpalette.com/blue-grey/light-blue) sample, but the gratuitous white space needs addressing.

+I'm going to blog, then we'll catch up tomorrow.